 Several federal laws are designed to protect consumers from various types and modes of marketing.
 HIPAA prohibits certain types of marketing to individuals using PHI, except for certain treatment and healthcare operations, including communications made to describe a health-related product or service (or payment for such product or service) that is provided by, or included in, a plan of benefits.
 Our solutions may be subject to regulatory review and deemed in violation of HIPAA, which could subject us to fines or other penalties.
 In addition, the Telephone Consumer Protection Act (the "TCPA") is a federal statute that protects consumers from unwanted telephone calls and faxes.
 Since its inception, the TCPA's purview has extended to text messages sent to consumers.
 We may communicate with and perform outreach to members through multiple modes of communication, including email and secure messaging.
 We must ensure that our solutions that leverage secure messaging comply with TCPA regulations and agency guidance.
 While we strive to adhere to strict policies and procedures, the Federal Communications Commission, as the agency that implements and enforces the TCPA, may disagree with our interpretation of the TCPA and subject us to penalties and other consequences for noncompliance.
 Determination by a court or regulatory agency that our solutions violate the TCPA could subject us to civil penalties, could invalidate all or portions of some of our client contracts, could require us to change or terminate some portions of our offerings, could require us to refund portions of our fees, and could have an adverse effect on our business.
-Even an unsuccessful challenge by consumers or regulatory authorities of our activities could result in adverse publicity and could Marketing Act of 2003 (the "CAN-SPAM Act") which establishes requirements for the transmission of commercial email messages and specifies penalties for unsolicited commercial email messages that follow a recipient's opt-out request or deceive the receiving consu
+Even an unsuccessful challenge by consumers or regulatory authorities of our activities could result in adverse publicity and could require a costly response from us.
+Other laws focus on unsolicited email, such as the Controlling the Assault of Non-Solicited Pornography and Marketing Act of 2003 (the "CAN-SPAM Act") which establishes requirements for the transmission of commercial email mess